One thing many programs struggle with is getting participation from their learners and teachers. Solving this problem is one of our main missions.

 This article will discuss strategies you can employ for increasing participation, both from a technical and cultural perspective.

 While there are many things you can do to attempt to increase participation, these strategies have proven effective repeatedly.
 We highly recommend that everyone take these steps.

 One of the biggest barriers to participation is the simple act of knowing how to participate.
-That very simple things like knowing the name of app, downloading it and logging in.
+Those very simple things like knowing the name of the app, downloading it and logging in.
 Getting past this simple barrier is both easy and incredibly beneficial.

 One thing we've found that helps address the problem of lack of feedback is when users know how much participation is expected of them, and they're regularly reminded of those expectations.

 Fortunately, myTIPreport has a feature that helps with this.
 By following the directions here (under Participation Requirements), we'll send reminders to users to remind them how much they need to participate.

 We've found that the best place to start here is by placing requirements on your learners first.
 Learners have a higher incentive to participate initially because they benefit from the feedback they receive.
 Having them be responsible for initiating interactions, either through feedback requests, or in-person feedback encounters, is a proven way to increase participation.
 Therefore, by default, new programs have a "citizenship requirement" set up that learners request or complete 4 evaluations per month.